 This required several hours of painstakingly loosening and then cutting around 250 strings.
 No one said this would be easy.

 Preparations were complete, lightstands were in place, and our pianist was dressed to the nines and ready to perform.
 The only step left was to light the piano.
 This proved more difficult than I expected.
 (Although, perhaps it’s a comfort to know a giant piece of well-dried wood could not easily catch fire.)
 Eventually enough tinder and lighter fluid prevailed, and we were off to the races.

 The fire was underwhelming at first, a few flames here and there but mostly smoke.
 I circled the piano as Matt obligingly plunked the now-dead keys.
 There was nothing left to do but wait until that precarious point in time when the flames were substantial enough to make a worthwhile photo, but before they threatened our intrepid pianist.

 I completely lost track of time, as we all got caught up in the giddiness of creative destruction, but afterwards I discovered that the whole event took less than 45 minutes.
-The whole time, Matt carried on a gleeful narration of the pieces he happened to be “playing.”
+Matt, not content with the lack of music, opted to carry on a gleeful narration of the pieces he happened to be “playing.”